 This compensation discussion and analysis section discusses the compensation policies and programs for our named executive officers.
-Our named executive officers for fiscal year 2021 were:
+Our named executive officers for fiscal year 2022 were:

-- Michael Farrell, our chief executive officer; - Rob Douglas, our president and chief operating officer; - Jim Hollingshead, the president of our sleep and respiratory care business; - Brett Sandercock, our chief financial officer; and - Raj Sodhi, the former president of our software-as-a-service business, who ceased service as an executive officer on August 25, 2021, and ceased employment on September 1, 2021.
+- Michael Farrell, our chief executive officer; - Rob Douglas, our president and chief operating officer; - Brett Sandercock, our chief financial officer; - Bobby Ghoshal, our president SaaS; - David Pendarvis, our global general counsel, chief administrative officer and secretary; and - Jim Hollingshead, the former president of our sleep and respiratory care business, who ceased employment on May 5, 2022.